A Bernstein polynomial approach for the estimation of cumulative distribution functions in the presence of missing data: The setup

 defines a sequence of bounded polynomials, $\{\mathcal{B}_m(\varphi)\}_{m\in \N}$, which converges uniformly to $\varphi$.
 The weight function that smooths out the discrete values of $\varphi$ over the mesh $\{0,1/m,2/m,\ldots,1\}$ corresponds to the probability mass function of a binomial distribution as a function of its success probability parameter $y$.
 This weight function is denoted, for all $y\in [0,1]$ and $k\in \{0,\ldots,m\}$, by

+\begin{remark} The Bernstein operator in \eqref{eq:Bernstein.operator} is defined for functions on $[0,1]$, so our theory is stated on that support.
+This is not restrictive for bounded responses: if a variable $Z$ is supported on $[a,b]$ with $a<b$, then the linearly rescaled variable $U=(Z-a)/(b-a)\in[0,1]$ can be analyzed by our method, and the original CDF is recovered by $F_Z(z)=F_U((z-a)/(b-a))$ for $z\in[a,b]$. \end{remark}

 Consider the following setting.
 In the population under study, there are a continuous response variable $Y$ subject to missingness and a discrete auxiliary variable $\bb{X} = (X_1,\ldots,X_d)$, for some $d\in \N$, which is fully observed.
 This is a common scenario in practice, for example with categorical demographics in surveys.
-Take a random sample of $n$ independent and identically distributed (iid) units from the population.
-For each unit $i\in \{1,\ldots,n\}$ in the sample, denote by $Y_i$ and $\bb{X}_i = (X_{i1}, \ldots,X_{id})$ the $i$th observation of the response and auxiliary variables, respectively.
+Take a random sample of $n$ independent and identically distributed (i.i.d.) pairs $(\bb{X}_1,Y_1),(\bb{X}_2,Y_2),\ldots,(\bb{X}_n,Y_n)$ from the population.
+For each unit $i\in \{1,\ldots,n\}$ in the sample, let $Y_i$ and $\bb{X}_i = (X_{i1}, \ldots,X_{id})$ denote the $i$th response and $i$th covariate, respectively.
 Let the Bernoulli random variable

 indicate whether $Y_i$ is observed or not.
 We assume that the distribution of $\delta_i$ given $\bb{X}_i$ is defined by the {\it propensity score}:

 Note that $\delta_i$ is independent of $Y_i$ conditionally on $\bb{X}_i$.